 Dream's in-house scoring system incorporates an evaluation of Dream's specific contribution towards the impact created by each investment.
-Dream's Impact Management System is aligned with the Impact Management Project's five dimensions of impact (What, Who, How Much, Contribution, and Risk).
+Dream's Impact Management System is aligned with Impact Frontier's Five Dimensions of Impact (What, Who, How Much, Contribution, and Risk).